Research Associate in Computational Neuroscience (Fixed Term)

 The University has a responsibility to ensure that all employees are eligible to live and work in the UK.

-Research Assistant/Associate in Reactor Physics Modelling and Uncertainty Quantification (Fixed Term)
+Research Assistant/Associate in AI (Fixed Term)

-Fixed-term: The funds for this post are available until 31 December 2024 in the first instance.
+Fixed-term: The funds for this post are available for 24 months in the first instance.

 Click the 'Apply' button below to register an account with our recruitment system (if you have not already) and apply online.